What is a Speech-Language Pathology Assistant?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Related Job Titles for this Occupation:

 - Communication Assistant

 - Speech and Language Pathology Assistant

-In the United States, there were 97,300 jobs for Speech-Language Pathology Assistant in 2016.
+There were about 97,300 jobs for Speech-Language Pathology Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Speech-Language Pathology Assistant by 2026.
 There will be an estimated 13,700 positions for Speech-Language Pathology Assistant per year.